CapraCove/website/README.md

-# website
+# Wordpress Theme

-This repository is for everything that will be displayed on the website at all.
-This means all pages that go onto CapraCove, any code, can be located here.
-Thoughts, concepts, and examples can go into "profiles".
+This repository is for the CapraCove Wordpress Theme.
+Designed from the basic Wordpress template from scratch with custom post types and PHP integration.